ebadr761/PDF-Specific-Text-Colour-Remover/README.md

 ---

 ## How It Works
 The script scans every "span" of text in your PDF.
-If the text color matches the "solution color" defined in the script (and isn't the standard black text), it applies a white redaction box over that specific coordinate.
+If the text color matches the "solution color" defined in the script (and isn't the standard black text), it applies a white redaction box over that specific coordinate essentially erasing that colour of text from the document.

 ## Make sure to install PyMuPDF: